-The Finance Act 2021 was substantially enacted in May 2021 and has increased the corporation tax rate to from 19% to 25% with effect from 1 April 2023.
-The deferred taxation balances have been measured using the rates expected to apply in the reporting periods when the timing differences reverse.
+The main corporation tax rate increased from 19% to 25% with effect from 1 April 2023.
+The deferred taxation balances have been measured using 25%, which is the enacted rate applicable in the reporting periods when the timing differences reverse.